openshift/enhancements/enhancements/ingress/haproxy-thread-tuning.md

 	// ...

 	// threading defines parameters for configuring threading options within
-	// routers created under this IngressController.
-See specific threading
+	// ingress controller pods created under this IngressController.
+See
-	// fields for their respective definitions and default values.
+	// specific threading fields for their respective definitions and default
+	// values.
 	//
 	// +optional
 	Threading IngressControllerThreading `json:"threading,omitempty"`
-}

 type IngressControllerThreading struct {
-	// count defines the number of threads created per router pod.
-Creating
+	// count defines the number of threads created per ingress controller pod.
-	// more threads allows each router pod to handle more connections, at the
+	// Creating more threads allows each ingress controller pod to handle more
-	// cost of more system resources used.
-If this field is empty, the
+	// connections, at the cost of more system resources being used.
+If this
-	// IngressController will use the default value.
-The current default is 4
+	// field is empty, the IngressController will use the default value.
+The
-	// threads, but this may change in future releases.
+	// current default is 4 threads, but this may change in future releases.
 	//
 	// +kubebuilder:validation:Optional
-	// +kubebuilder:validation:Minimum=4
+	// +kubebuilder:validation:Minimum=1
 	// +optional
 	Count int32 `json:"count,omitempty"`
 }